By Laws

 4. MEETINGS OF MEMBERS

 4.01 Annual meetings.
-The Club shall hold an annual meeting of its members each year on a date and at a time to be determined by the Board of Directors.
-The annual meeting of the members shall be held at a site chosen by the Board members, within the Ottawa region, as the Board may by resolution determine.
+The Annual Meeting will be held within fifteen (15) months of the last Annual Meeting and within six (6) months of the Corporation’s fiscal year end.
 At annual meetings, in addition to any other business that may be transacted, there shall be presented a report on the affairs of the Club for the previous year, a financial statement of the Club, the auditors report and such other information or reports relating to the Club’s affairs as the directors may determine.
 Officers and a Board of Directors shall be elected, as provided in the by-laws, and auditors shall be appointed for the ensuing year and the remuneration of the auditors shall be fixed unless authorized by the members to be fixed by the Board.

 4.02 Special Meetings.
 Other meetings of the members (to be known as “special meetings”) may be convened by order of the Board, to be held at any date and time and at any place within Ottawa.
 In addition, the Board shall call a special meeting of the members upon receipt of written requisition to do so of not less than 10 members entitled to vote at such meeting.